Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification

 The model achieved its highest F1-scores on C2 and C1, likely benefiting from their distinct anatomical features and high fracture prevalence.
-Conversely, the lowest F1-score occurred at C3, which correlates with it having the lowest fracture prevalence in the dataset (see Supplementary Figure \ref{fig:data_distribution} for fracture distribution).
+Conversely, the lowest F1-score occurred at C3, which correlates with it having the lowest fracture prevalence in the dataset (see Supplementary Figure S1 for fracture distribution).
 Interestingly, C4 demonstrated a sharp recovery, outperforming C6 despite having significantly fewer training examples.
 Performance peaked again at C7, aligning with its status as the most frequently fractured vertebra.
 This non-linear trend suggests that while dataset imbalance drives performance at the extremes, anatomical complexity and imaging artifacts likely constrain the mid-lower spine.
 Crucially, the model maintained high discriminative ability (ROC-AUC \textgreater0.85) across all vertebrae, confirming its robustness even where specific decision thresholds varied.